lcilliers/hobbies-modelling4comfort/english-country-garden-SOURCE-NARRATIVE.md

 What were your biggest challenges and how did you overcome them?

 **Possible challenges to address:**
-- Scale consistency across 50+ plant species?
+- Scale consistency across 50+ plant species.
+Scale was a mixture of the art of the possible in making something, versus does it look right, versus comparing it with other items
-- Achieving realistic flower appearance?
-- Thatched roof construction?
-- Creating convincing cottage garden aesthetic?
+- Achieving realistic flower appearance.
+Many forms where experimented with, and although the model flowers were representative, the miniaturisation did result is some flowers that did not come out perfect.
+I would call that artistic freedom.
+- Thatched roof construction.
+Getting the grass smooth and cut exactly as a life size roof would be was a challenge.
+Making the tool did help.
+- Creating convincing cottage garden aesthetic.
+The cottage garden look and feel only came together by trial an error of layout and positioing.
+Some flowers were only created right then end to solidfy the final effect.
-- Time management over 7.5 months?
+- Time management over 7.5 months.
+Time management was about, dont rush, review regularly, redo if needed. pause and restart.
-- Material sourcing?
-- Technique mastery?
+- Material sourcing.
+Most materials where sourced from the garden, tool room or around the house. apart from glue and paint, material cost was minimal, but material selection, collection and preparation was much more invovled.
+- Technique mastery.
+Technique was built through research, trial and error, lots of patience and determination.

 ### Learning and Skills Developed

+Update this list from the descriptions in detail.
 [COMPLETE - From validated project file, but needs expansion:]
 - Miniature flower creation (multiple techniques)
 - Foliage and leaf work